TOBAR NA GAEDHILGE 1.13

 When all this is complete, you may click the OK button to produce the results.

-• lowercased: the words in a Gaelic index have been converted to lowercase by replacing any capital letters by small letters; this even applies to proper names.
+• lowercased: the forms in a Gaelic index have been converted to lowercase by replacing any capital letters by small letters; this even applies to proper names.
 Any capital letters you include in your request will also be so converted.

-• decliticised: common enclitics, such as d' in d'ól, or 's in 'seadh, or -sa in agam-sa, are treated as separate words in the index (d' + ól; 's + eadh; agam + - + sa), and should also be detached in your request.
+• decliticised: common enclitics, such as d' in d'ól, or 's in 'seadh, or -sa in agam-sa, are treated as separate forms in the index (d' + ól; 's + eadh; agam + - + sa), and should also be detached in your request.
 Enclitics are normally signalled in running text by a hyphen or an apostrophe.
 But when there is no overt signal in similar cases (eg. agamsa, seadh), the splitting in the index will have been performed manually and is unlikely to have been exhaustive.

-A number of common contracted words have been indexed under their parts, e.g. 'na (from ina) under ' and a; 'na (from chun an) under 'n and a'; 'na (from chun na) under ' and na; ab (from a ba) under a and b, or under a and b'; gurab under gur and a and b; and many other similar cases.
+A number of common contracted forms have been indexed under their parts, e.g. 'na (from ina) under ' and a; 'na (from chun an) under 'n and a'; 'na (from chun na) under ' and na; ab (from a ba) under a and b, or under a and b'; gurab under gur and a and b; and many other similar cases.
 This aspect is to be made more rigorous.

-• decompounded: very few words containing a hyphen have been admitted to the indexes — a list of these can be obtained by searching for *-*.
-Rather, most hyphenated words have been treated atomistically in the indexes, and are found by seeking their parts, including the hyphen, eg. leith-phighinn by seeking the three items leith and - and pighinn, with checking of the "consecutive" option ("Díreach i ndiaidh a chéile").
+• decompounded: very few forms containing a hyphen have been admitted to the indexes — a list of these can be obtained by searching for *-*.
+Rather, most hyphenated forms have been treated atomistically in the indexes, and are found by seeking their parts, including the hyphen, eg. leith-phighinn by seeking the three items leith and - and pighinn, with checking of the "consecutive" option ("Díreach i ndiaidh a chéile").

 • Searching in other languages